psw-ftn/supportive-information/s3/w1/s3a-modules.md

 [Optional] We define a new directory when a module requires additional infrastructure services (e.g., email client, HTTP connection).

-## 5. Expanding `Tutor.API`
+## 5. Expanding `Explorer.API`
 With the module set up, there are two additional steps that tie the module into the complete solution:
-1. The `Tutor.API` project needs to reference `Tutor.MODULE_NAME.API` so that the controllers can contact the module's services.
-The project also needs to reference `Tutor.MODULE_NAME.Infrastructure` to access the Setup class.
+1. The `Explorer.API` project needs to reference `Explorer.MODULE_NAME.API` so that the controllers can contact the module's services.
+The project also needs to reference `Explorer.MODULE_NAME.Infrastructure` to access the Setup class.
 2. Expand the sole method in the `Startup/ModulesConfiguration.cs` class to include the line `services.ConfigureMODULE_NAMEModule();`.

-## 6. Populating `Tutor.MODULE_NAME.Tests`
+## 6. Populating `Explorer.MODULE_NAME.Tests`
 This project defines automated tests.
 Inside the project we define the following directories and classes:
 1. `Integration` contains subdirectories for each use case group supported by the module.
 The subdirectories contain integration test classes.
 2. `TestData` contains sql scripts required to setup the test database.